Here we explain the common causes of pain along the outside of the foot including the forefoot, midfoot, and heel area.

 Sinus Tarsi Syndrome

 - Pain in the front of the lateral malleolus (bony bit on the outside of the ankle).

 - Symptoms are often exacerbated by running around a curve.
 For example in track running.

 - The opening of the sinus tarsi, located on the outside of your ankle will be tender.

 - More on Sinus tarsi syndrome

 Peroneal tendinopathy is degenerative damage resulting in pain and loss of function of the peroneal tendons which run behind the lateral malleolus on the outside of the foot.
 Symptoms include:

 - More on Peroneal tendinopathy

 When should I see a doctor?

-- If you have severe pain, severe swelling, or are unable to complete normal daily tasks three days after injury.
+If you have severe pain, or severe swelling, or are unable to complete normal daily tasks three days after injury.